-This course is a continuation of PHYS 1401 covering waves, sound, light, electricity, magnetism, and atomic physics.
+Fundamental principles of physics, using algebra and trigonometry; the principles and applications of electricity and magnetism, including circuits, electrostatics, electromagnetism, waves, sound, light, optics, and modern physics topics; with emphasis on problem solving.
 Prerequisite: PHYS 1401, grade "C" or better.

 PHYS 1403.
 STARS AND GALAXIES (LECTURE 3, LAB 3).
+CREDIT 4.
+ACGM.

 Study of stars, galaxies, and the universe outside our solar system.
 A laboratory consisting primarily of night-time viewing.
-Prerequisite: TSI 351 Reading or equivalent developmental course.
+Prerequisite: TSI 351 Reading or IRW 0320 grade "C" or better.

 PHYS 1404.
 SOLAR SYSTEM.
 (LECTURE 3, LAB 3).
+CREDIT 4.
+ACGM.

 Study of the sun and its solar system, including its origin.
 A laboratory consisting primarily of night-time viewing.
-Prerequisite: TSI 351 Reading or equivalent developmental course.
+Prerequisite: TSI 351 Reading or IRW 0320 grade "C" or better.